tensorlayer/TensorLayer/README.md

 </a>

-# TLayer: Deep learning and Reinforcement learning library for Researcher and Engineer.
+# TLayer: Deep learning and Reinforcement learning library for Researchers and Engineers.

 TLayer is a transparent Deep Learning and Reinforcement Learning library built on the top of [Google TensorFlow](https://www.tensorflow.org).
 It was designed to provide a higher-level API to TensorFlow in order to speed-up experimentations.
 TLayer is easy to extended and modified, suitable for both machine learning researches and applications.
 Welcome contribution!